Code-Screen/Code-Screen.github.io/docs/swift.md

 All unit test class filenames must end with `Tests.swift` and the test classes with filenames that end with `HiddenTests.swift` will not be visible to the candidate.
 All unit tests must use the [XCTest](https://developer.apple.com/documentation/xctest) testing framework.

-If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, etc.
+If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.swift`, etc.

 `Xcode` version 12.1 must be used.